IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

   **Meaning**: SBT (and thus Java Virtual Machine; JVM) needs more heap memory space in Java.

-  **Solution**: To Specify giving space, set berrow in terminal shell setting (bash: .bashrc);
+  **Solution**: To Specify giving space, set below in terminal shell setting (bash: .bashrc);
 ```
   export _JAVA_OPTIONS=-Xmx2048m
 ```
   This gives 2048MB (2GiB) for heap memory used in Java.
-  Where ```Xmx``` denotes maximum size, JVM starts from ```Xms``` defined size, and allocates space on demand.
+  Where ```Xmx``` denotes a maximum size, JVM starts from ```Xms``` defines a size, and allocates space on demand.

 - [error] "*java.lang.ClassNotFoundException: ProjectName*"

   **Meaning**: There is no ```ProjectName``` top module in your source file(s).
-Or, you might not have correct directory structure.
+Or, you might not have the correct directory structure.

   **Solution**: Check top module name.
-  Or,check directory structure which is needed for SBT.
+  Or, check the directory structure which is needed for SBT.

 - [exception] "*CheckInitialization$RefNotInitializedException*"

-  **Meaning**: If your code does have unknown state on the port "PortName" (or, wire) in switch statement, the exception might caused by FIRRTL's procedure.
+  **Meaning**: If your code does have an unknown state on the port "PortName" (or, wire) in a switch statement, the exception might caused by FIRRTL's procedure.
-  This is caused on io or wire, because these should have all statement clearlly.
+  This is caused on io or wire because these should have all statements clearly.
 Implicit-state on these primitives make the error (so, *register* does not make the error because it can hold a value).

-  **Solution**: You can temporally fix this issue by assigning "*DontCare*" literal which is reserved variable indicating "**Do not Care**".
-You can use it before assigning value to the port, like as follows;
+  **Solution**: You can temporally fix this issue by assigning "*DontCare*" literal which is a reserved variable indicating "**Do not Care**".
+You can use it before assigning value to the port, as follows;
 ```
   Port/Wire := DontCare
 ```
-**NOTE**: the ```DontCare``` works every where.
+**NOTE**: the ```DontCare``` works everywhere.
-If you use this assignment for other purpose then you can meet failed HDL generation.
+If you use this assignment for other purposes then you can meet failed HDL generation.

 ## FIRRTL
 To generate Verilog-File through firrtl, you can do it with;